Commercial Truck Parking in the United States

 The shortage of safe and accessible commercial truck parking across the United States is a growing safety concern.
-As the truck traffic continues to increase, the demand for parking spaces is expected to exceed the supply of public and private facilities.
+As truck traffic continues to increase, the demand for parking spaces is expected to exceed the supply of public and private facilities.
 This situation exacerbates the existing truck parking problems in many regions, putting truck drivers and other motorists at risk.

 Insufficient truck parking availability can lead to negative consequences, such as tired truck drivers continuing to drive in search of parking for rest or parking in unsafe locations like the shoulder of the road, exit ramps, or vacant lots.
 Various studies conducted by public, private, academic, and non-profit organizations have found common issues, including limited information on truck parking opportunities, severe shortages of truck parking, and challenges due to delivery windows and specific rest requirements.